 By reflection or through a diffuser?

-Although an external flash unit will offer more output, this does not mean that its light should blind the subjects.
+Although an external camera flash unit will offer more output, this does not mean that its light should blind the subjects.
 The higher flash power is available here to create sufficient ambient, natural light of the scene for a short moment.

 Turning the flash towards the ceiling, from which the light bounces and diffuses, results in a soft level of brightness without harsh shadows that is much more pleasant and natural both in intensity and in its top-down direction, much like the sun shining down.
 The ability to turn the reflector and bounce the light off the ceiling or wall will help to make the photos look more natural, without harsh shadows.